 15 Great Freelance Jobs Websites

 With 53 million freelancers in the United States (that’s one third of the workforce!), it’s safe to say that self-employment is not just a passing fad due to a recession or something that a few anti-corporate hipsters prefer.
-With so many people working for themselves, naturally the number of websites dedicated to these kinds of gigs has risen.
+With so many people working for themselves, naturally the number of websites dedicated to these kinds of gigs has risen, be it for graphic design, video editing, voiceover work or others.
 The difficulty can be knowing where to find these jobs, but if you know which websites to check, hundreds of lucrative opportunities are just a click away.

 Here are 15 great job websites for freelancers in every industry:

 With Hiveage you can send elegant invoices to your customers, accept online payments, and manage your team — all in one place.